diogomarques/rankingrisks/README.md

 * irr: to measure inter-rater agreement
 * hadley/secure: to encrypt raw data
 * googlesheets: to retrieve data on Google Sheets
+* gridExtra: for visualizing plots side-by-side in notebooks

 Tags: